 A Graduating Moment

 As the scan loaded on Matt’s computer screen, time once again stood still.
 All I could manage to ask was, ‘Where are they?’
-His reply, simple yet profound, ‘That’s just it, Steve.
-They’re gone.’
+His reply, simple yet profound, ‘That’s just it, Steve they’re gone.’
 My mind and eyes struggled to process the magnitude of his words.
 ‘So, what now?’
-I asked, still in disbelief.
+I asked, still in disbelief, and so another moment in my life unfolded.

-And so another moment in life that felt akin to a graduation speech, my oncologist, Matt, offered a few transformational words of wisdom: “There are many that we help a little and some we help a lot, and then there is you.”
+In a moment akin to a graduation speech, Matt, offered a few transformational words of wisdom: “There are many that we help a little and some we help a lot, and then there is you.”
 Go out there and ride your bike and do something special with the opportunity you have been given – see you in 3 weeks –

 Where to Next?